-Q. What are the roles and responsibilities associated with a Cash Balance Plan?
+What are the roles and responsibilities associated with a Cash Balance Plan?

-Fisher Investments partners with an independent actuary to help your business evaluate your financial needs, goals and circumstances.
-Each role in your Cash Balance Plan is described in the chart below:
+Fisher Investments partners with an independent actuary to help your business evaluate your financial needs, goals, and circumstances.
+Each role in your Cash Balance Plan is described in the chart below.

-Role Responsibility Employer As the plan fiduciary, it is the employer's responsibility to select and monitor service providers Provide and fund the plan Allocate assets among plan investment options Fisher Investments 401(k) Solutions As an ERISA 3(38) Investment Manager, Fisher will select, monitor and update the investment options available in the plan Support the employer in selecting and monitoring service providers Facilitate communication between plan sponsor and service provider Plan Actuary and Recordkeeper Create plan documents Annual actuarial calculations Annual compliance testing Prepare IRS Form 5500
+Role Responsibility Employer Select and monitor service providers Provide and fund the plan Allocate assets among plan investment options Fisher Investments 401(k) Solutions Select, monitor and update the investment options available in the plan Support the employer in selecting and monitoring service providers Facilitate communication between plan sponsor and service provider Plan Actuary and Recordkeeper Create plan documents Provide annual actuarial calculations Conduct annual compliance testing Prepare IRS Form 5500

-Q. Who is the ideal candidate for a Cash Balance Plan?
+Who is the ideal candidate for a Cash Balance Plan?